September 19, 2017

 If your mortgage payments are current:

-If your mortgage payment are behind:
+If your mortgage payment are behind, but less than 90 days:

-• You must have a hardship
+• You must have a qualifying financial hardship and prepare a full borrower response package including financial documentation.

 • Mortgage payments are 90 days+ behind